witnet/witnet-solidity-bridge/README.md

 ## Usage: harness the power of the Witnet Decentralized Oracle Network

-In order to integrate your own smart contracts with the **Witnet** fully-decentalized blockchain, you just need to inherit from the `UsingWitnet` abstract contract:
+In order to integrate your own smart contracts with the **Witnet** fully-decentralized blockchain, you just need to inherit from the `UsingWitnet` abstract contract:

 ```solidity
 pragma solidity >=0.7.0 <0.9.0;